 Operated by businesses with headquarters located in the US territory

-The term "Personal information" ("PI") is broadly defined, but it means every kind of data that you can use to identify an individual and, in the case of COPPA, any kind of data that can identify a child under 13.
+The term "Personal information" ("PI") is broadly defined, but it means every kind of data that you can use to identify an individual, and in the case of COPPA, any kind of data that can identify a child under 13.
 Here are a few examples:

 First and last name

 Personal data can also mean any kind of information that when combined can identify an individual, e.g. anonymous identifiers.